open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/index.md

  - Feature releases are to upgrade your sandbox or POCs to give feedback to the community and any potential bugs that the community needs to fix.
  - Stable releases are to upgrade your production environments and share it with your users.

+## 0.13.1 - Stable Release
+OpenMetadata 0.12.3 is a stable release.
+Please check the [release notes]()

+If you are upgrading production this is the recommended version to upgrade.

+## Breaking Changes from 0.13.1 Stable Release

 ## 0.13.0 - Feature Release

 OpenMetadata 0.13.0 is a **feature release**.